justonemorenight/justonemorenight/README.md

 Technical innovations consistently inspire me, especially the latest developments in AI technology.
 I am driven by an inherent motivation to learn and grow every day, keeping pace with the rapidly evolving tech landscape.

+## 📍 About Me & Contact
+Originally from Quy Nhon City, Vietnam, I am deeply rooted in my central Vietnamese heritage.
+While our region may still be developing, I am passionate about contributing to my hometown's growth and development through technology and innovation.

+📧 **Email:** justonemorenight@gmail.com

 ## 🔥 Passion & Motivation
 - Deep enthusiasm for technical challenges and innovation
 - Particular interest in cutting-edge AI technologies